“I like being able to ask why things work and why they’re broken, and then being able to fix them.”

-That line of thinking is what brought Andrew to Haiti in 2010.
+That line of thinking is what brought him to Haiti in 2010.
 Watching real-time footage of the earthquake, he felt compelled to help.

 “It really hit home, to see the frank devastation,” he says.
 “As I thought about it, in terms of patient care in trauma, I knew that people were going to generally die fairly quickly from massive injuries or general surgery injuries… but they wouldn’t necessarily die of their orthopedic injuries—the broken leg, the broken arm.
 But I knew they wouldn’t get the right treatment for those injuries.”

 He contacted his colleagues in Baltimore, who were already offering medical aid in Port-au-Prince, and put together a team to join their relief efforts.
 That initial weeklong relief mission went well.
 But unfortunately, the Baltimore group’s makeshift medical centre, comprised largely of tents erected around fallen power lines, was eventually deemed unsafe and shut down.
 So when the time came to launch Team Broken Earth, he looked elsewhere for a partner.